tl-ldap-certalias

 Certificate revocation lists

-tl-ldap-certalias searches the certificates it encounter for certificate revocation lists (CRL) to make sure that the certificate has not been revoked by its issuer.
+tl-ldap-certalias searches the certificates it encounters for certificate revocation lists (CRL) to make sure that the certificate has not been revoked by its issuer.
 Once downloaded, the CRL will be cached until the time for the next scheduled update found in the CRL list has passed.

 Note